Hesitation and Tolerance in Recommender Systems: Related Work

-In addition to predicting click-through rate (CTR), click conversion rate (CVR) prediction is also considered a crucial task in recommender systems.
+Beyond CTR, click conversion rate (CVR) prediction is also a crucial task in recommender systems.
 Generally, click conversion relates to the ``click-to-purchase'' path, which directly impacts final revenue.
 However, predicting CVR is fundamentally more challenging than predicting CTR due to issues such as selection bias and the sparsity of positive samples in the data.
 To address these challenges,~\citet{MaZHWHZG18entireSpace} propose a multi-task learning approach that simultaneously trains CTR and CVR models, allowing the CVR prediction task to benefit from the abundant positive samples available in the CTR prediction task.
 Similarly, the authors of~\cite{WenZWLBLY20PostClickDecomposition} introduce a multi-task model based on conditional probability rules to enhance CVR learning. \citet{WenZLBWC21CVR} further propose to decompose user behaviors into detailed actions, such as clicking on item images and engaging in conversations with sellers, providing richer signals for CVR prediction.
+Such decompositions echo work on understanding the micro-decisions that shape users' mental models of systems and influence their willingness to trust or act on recommendations \cite{rader2015understanding,eslami2016first}.

-When it comes to video recommendation scenario, beyond clicks, watch-time prediction is regarded as a more representative metric of user engagement~\cite{wu2018beyond,de2021extracting,covington2016deep}. \citet{covington2016deep} presents an industry-standard solution to watch-time prediction, where the regression problem is transformed into the weighted logistic regression. \citet{zhan2022deconfounding} further analyzes the duration bias in watch-time prediction via a causal graph and duration-deconfounded quantile-based framework. \citet{zhao2024counteracting} introduces the counterfactual watch time concept to measure the potential duration bias and devise a corresponding counterfactual watch model to solve this problem.
+When it comes to video recommendation scenarios, beyond clicks, watch-time prediction is regarded as a more representative metric of user engagement~\cite{wu2018beyond,de2021extracting,covington2016deep}. \citet{covington2016deep} presents an industry-standard solution to watch-time prediction, where the regression problem is transformed into the weighted logistic regression. \citet{zhan2022deconfounding} further analyze the duration bias in watch-time prediction via a causal graph and a duration-deconfounded quantile-based framework. \citet{zhao2024counteracting} introduce the counterfactual watch time concept to measure the potential duration bias and devise a corresponding counterfactual watch model to solve this problem.
+Prior work has questioned whether watch time or dwell time truly equate to satisfaction, pointing to cases where prolonged engagement may actually reflect frustration, compulsion, or lack of alternatives \cite{lukoff2021design,pirolli2007cognitive}.